-Percentage of R&D and capital expenditure (capex) investments in specific technologies to improve the environmental and social impacts of product and processes to total R&D and capex investments made by the entity, respectively.
+1. Percentage of R&D and capital expenditure (capex) investments in specific technologies to improve the environmental and social impacts of product and processes to total R&D and capex investments made by the entity, respectively.

-FY 2023 FY 2022 Details of improvements in environmental and social impacts R&D 1 100% 100% The ongoing investment in R&D is attributed to improving the localisation, closer to customer & efficiency which ultimately leads to sustainable products.
-Such products have improved impact on environment and society. (₹ 995 mn) (₹ 972 mn) Our investment e.g. Rail test rig and its accessories to support product development with low friction seal for wheelset would help Rail customers reduce energy consumption thereby C2 7 70/ 7 20/ reduce carbon footprint.
-In that perspective about 25% of ongoing investment in R&D @ Industrial business may indirectly result positive impact to environment and social.
-Capex 2 7.7% 7.3% • We develop products that help our customers to meet their emission targets.
-We have products that increases reliability there by improving the total cost of ownership of a Truck or a bus operator.
+FY 2023 FY 2022 Details of improvements in environ R&D 1 100% (₹ 995 mn) 100% (₹ 972 mn) The ongoing investment in R&D efficiency which ultimately lead environment and society.
+(7 995 mn) (< 972 1111) • Our investment e.g. Rail tes low friction seal for wheelse Can av 2 7 20/ reduce carbon footprint.
+In Industrial business may ind Capex 2 7.7% 7.3% • We develop products that he that increases reliability then we do regular checks & updates which require no investment as such for time being.

-- 1. 100% of Schaeffler India Limited's R&D spend can be aligned to one or more principles of NGRBC - 2.
-For capex we already have established machineries & procedures to control the environmental and social impacts of our product and processes, we do regular checks & updates which require no investment as such for time being.
+100% of Schaeffler India Limited's R&D spend can be aligned to one or more principles of NGRBC 1.